 1. Complete Your Primary Education

 Even though becoming a radiologic technologist doesn’t require medical school, education is still a vital part of entering the field.
-For most job postings, radiologic technologists are required to hold at least an associate’s degree from an accredited institution or program.
+For most job postings, radiologic technologist training requires at least an associate’s degree from an accredited institution or program, ensuring candidates have the foundational skills necessary for the field.
 This two-year program option offers medical imaging professionals the foundational skills needed to enter the field quickly.
 Students must complete specialized coursework, as well as over 1,000 clinical hours working with patients under faculty supervision.

 2. Fine-tune Your Skills